-- They can be bred in groups of 20-30 animals, in semi-wild state, inside large fenced areas that should be equipped with night shelters.
+- They can be breed in groups of 20-30 animals, in semi-wild state, inside large fenced areas that should be equipped with night shelters.
 The sustainable animal load, in grazing areas, changes depending on the environment (grass, grass-grazing, wood).
 Recent studies claim that a good quality pasture can support loads up to 4-6 adult per hectare.

 - Donkey is a herbivorous mono gastric, whose digestive system has the capacity of about 120 liters.
-The stomach is quite small (8-10 liters) while the gastrointestinal tract measures 18-20times the length of the entire body, the cecum, where the digestion of cellulose takes place, is the most capable area.
+The stomach is quite small (8-10 liters) while the gastrointestinal tract measures 18-20 times the length of the entire body, the cecum, where the digestion of cellulose takes place, is the most capable area.